SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.02.md

 In addition, there has been significant progress in the field of text-style controllable TTS, with systems like [TextrolSpeech [92]](../../Datasets/2023.08.28_TextrolSpeech.md), [PromptTTS [71]](../../Models/Prompt/2022.11.22_PromptTTS.md), [PromptTTS2 [118]](../../Models/Prompt/2023.09.05_PromptTTS2.md), [InstructTTS [231]](../../Models/Prompt/2023.01.31_InstructTTS.md), and [ControlSpeech [93]](../../Models/SpeechLM/2024.06.03_ControlSpeech.md).
 These TTS systems can generate highly natural audio based both on the content and style of the text output produced by the cascaded spoken dialogue models.

-## 2.3·End-to-End Spoken Dialogue Systems
+## 2.3·End-to-End Spoken Dialogue Systems: 端到端口语对话模型

-Ideally, end-to-end spoken dialogue models should enable \textbf{only} speech input and output during both training and inference, thereby achieving multiple intelligent dialogue functions.
+Ideally, end-to-end spoken dialogue models should enable only speech input and output during both training and inference, thereby achieving multiple intelligent dialogue functions.
 However, considering that speech modal is a low-density (contains a lot of acoustic information) modality compared to text modal, and that the volume of available text data far exceeds that of available speech data, many end-to-end spoken dialogue models choose to align the speech modality with the text modality to leverage pre-trained language models (LLMs).
-Consequently, as showed in the Figure \ref{fig:img2}, as long as the large language models can directly understand and generate speech representations, we classify such systems as end-to-end spoken dialogue models.
+Consequently, as showed in the Fig.02, as long as the large language models can directly understand and generate speech representations, we classify such systems as end-to-end spoken dialogue models.
 In contrast, if the large language models can only generate text, we categorize the system as cascaded spoken dialogue systems.

 The earliest end-to-end spoken dialogue system can be traced back to [dGSLM [157]](../../Models/SpeechLM/2022.03.30_dGSLM.md), which was trained on thousands of hours of dual-track data ([Fisher Corpus [37]](../../Datasets/Fisher_Corpus.md)) using self-attention and cross-attention mechanisms to simulate duplex interactions.